 JOURNEY

-Our story began when Violeta and Dan first worked together and traveled to Mauritania in 2005.
-There, they made Between the Oil and the Deep Blue Sea, an investigative short documentary about corruption in the international oil industry.
+UNF story began when Violeta and Dan first worked together and traveled to Mauritania in 2005.
+There, they made Between the Oil and the Deep Blue Sea, an investigative short documentary about corruption in oil industry.

 Then, in 2009, they made the eye-opening feature documentary Stolen, which uncovered slavery in a UN-monitored refugee camp in the Sahara desert.
 Premiering at the Sydney Film Festival, Stolen ignited global controversy, screened at 80 festivals including Toronto, won 16 awards, and was aired on PBS.
 Human Rights Watch published a report in 2010 denouncing slavery in the camps.